rozen3/rafted/README.md

 1. [```go-raft```][go-raft-github]
 2. [```hashicorp-raft```][hashicorp-raft-github]

-After taking a close look into these existing raft implementation projects, we find some issues as the following.
+After taking a close look into these existing raft implementation projects, we find some issues as the followings.
 It is not easy to modify these existing projects to meet our needs.
 And then we decide to give a shot for a new implementation.

 #### 1. Not Full Feature